Quansight/Quansight-website/apps/labs/posts/free-threaded-python-rollout.md

 Why?
 Performance.
 Multi-threaded performance.
 It makes it significantly easier to write code that efficiently runs in parallel and will utilize multiple CPU cores effectively.
-The core count in modern CPUs continue to grow, while clock speeds do not grow, so multi-threaded performance will continue to grow in importance.
+The core counts in modern CPUs continue to grow, while clock speeds do not grow, so multi-threaded performance will continue to grow in importance.